Come and play!

-Clans McCann and McGann revive an ancient celebration rediscovered by childhood friends.
-Please join us at:
+Clans McCann and McGann revive an ancient celebration discovered by childhood friends.

-The 21st An Féile Ársa Magamon
+The 21st Féile Ársa Magamon

 Saturday, October 11, 2025

-Many ancient traditions from Cormac Magamon’s first féile are still practiced today.
-Courageous (and willing!) men and women through their feats may become the Chéad Fear (First Man of the clans) and Bheon Magamon (Lady of Magamon).
-Comórtais Iomaíocht, or contests of old and new, will test inner and outer strength, creativity and resourcefulness, and expressiveness and wisdom.
+• Courageous (and willing!) men and women through their feats may rise and become the Chéad Fear (First Man of the clans) and Bheon Magamon (Lady of Magamon).

 Upon arriving at An Féile Ársa Magamon each guest becomes randomly affiliated with a clan and joins a reenactment of the struggle between the Tuatha Dé Danann (Faerie folk of Ireland) and Milesians (Ancient Celts of Ireland) for the fate of Ireland.
 See the History page for further information.